Stalinist architecture: Other areas

-The majestic Stalinallee in Berlin, also completed in 1961, was conceived in 1952. the scale and bulk of these buildings are Stalinist, but the modest finishes are similar to Jugendstil and Prussian Neoclassicism.
-The street would later be extended in an International Style idiom and renamed Karl-Marx-Allee.

 Legacy and revival

 Certain buildings of the Brezhnev era, notably the "White House of Russia", can be traced to Stalin's legacy, while the Neo-Stalinist regime of Ceaușescu's Romania produced a vast, late example of the style in its Palace of the Parliament, which was started in 1984.
 Deliberate recreations of his style have appeared in Moscow since 1996, either as infill into period neighborhoods, or as individual developments.
 Some are influenced by pure Neoclassicism or Art Deco; with a few exceptions, their architectural quality and function in urban development is disputed.
 Examples of the least controversial kind are: